-Understanding the folk culture and business etiquette of the destination is one of the key factors for a successful exhibition.
-Customs and habits vary from country to country.
-Respecting local culture during the exhibition can not only help you win business trust, but also open up more cooperation opportunities for you.
-We provide you with a cultural guide to major exhibition areas around the world to help you navigate international business exchanges with ease.
+Understanding the folk culture and business etiquette of the destination is one of the key factors for the success of the exhibition.
+Customs and habits vary from country to country, and respect for local culture during the exhibition will not only help you win business trust, but also open up more cooperation opportunities for you.
+We provide you with a cultural guide to the world's major exhibition regions to help you navigate international business.

 Global Business Etiquette